Skip to content

 What we do not do

-We do not run a server.
-We do not store your pattern, anywhere, ever.
+We do not run a server that holds user content.
+We do not store your pattern.
 We do not have an account database.
 We have no way to reset your vault.
-If you forget your pattern, the vault stays sealed.
+If you forget your pattern and lose the recovery phrase, the vault stays sealed.
 That is the design.

 Audit

 A third-party cryptography audit by an established firm is scheduled.
-Until then, the cryptography stack is built on Apple’s own CryptoKit framework, which is open-source-licensed and continuously reviewed by Apple and the wider community.
+Until then, the cipher primitives are taken from well-reviewed libraries: AES-256-GCM via the Dart cryptography package (which delegates to platform APIs), PBKDF2 via pointycastle, and BIP-39 via the canonical bip39 implementation.
+Each is open-source and reviewed by the wider Dart and cryptography communities.
 Our wrapping code is documented in our Security Architecture document, available on request.

 GET STARTED